AnuragRajput7173/LocalRepo/README.md

-# this is from local device.
+# This is from local device.